shaan1991/exam-room-docs/docs/temasys-sdk-for-android.md

 ---
-title: TEMASYS SDK FOR ANDROID
+title: GETTING STARTED WITH THE TEMASYS SDK FOR ANDROID
 date: 2020-05-21
 slug: temasys-sdk-for-android